mika-f/docs.natsuneko.cat/contents/en-us/nekodraw/installation.md

 ---
 title: Installation Guide
 shortTitle: Installation
-intro: ""
+intro: "This document describes how to install NekoDraw on your computer."
 versions:
   - latest
 ---

-This document describes how to install NekoDraw on your computer.

 ## Requirements